isomerpages/csa-sicw1/_events/21 Oct 2025/Meet GCF Singapore Chapter.md

 21 October 2025 (Tuesday)
 *Time: 3.00pm to 4.30pm (GMT +8)*

-MeetGCF is a series of events convening global stakeholders in major cities around the world; e.g. Geneva, Brussels, New York, to engage the global community on main topics/areas on collective action in Cyberspace.
+Meet GCF is a series of events convening global stakeholders in major cities around the world; e.g. Geneva, Brussels, New York, to engage the global community on main topics/areas on collective action in Cyberspace.

-The MeetGCF Singapore; showcases the GCF community’s activities, insights, and expertise, amplifying diverse voices and perspectives.
+The Meet GCF Singapore; showcases the GCF community’s activities, insights, and expertise, amplifying diverse voices and perspectives.

 The first panel discussion will explore how global shifts are redefining cyber economics – uncovering new risks, costs, and opportunities for nations and businesses to build secure, competitive ecosystems, and the growing need for coordinated, collective action for enhanced cyber resilience.